roc-lang/roc/BUILDING_FROM_SOURCE.md

 To use the `repl` subcommand, execute `cargo run repl`.
 Use `cargo build` to build the whole project.

+Read the instructions [here](devtools/README.md) to make nix work well with your development tools (vscode, vim, rust-analyzer...)

 #### Extra tips

 If you want to load all dependencies automatically whenever you `cd` into `roc`, check out [direnv](https://direnv.net/).